ChrisDill/GameProject/README.md

-# GameProject
+# MechShooter
-First person shooter project made in the Unreal engine.
+First person shooter prototype made in the Unreal Engine as part of a group project.